Till (film): Plot

-In August 1955, Emmett Till lives with his mother Mamie and maternal grandmother Alma Carthan in Chicago.
-Before leaving to meet with his relatives in Money, Mississippi, Mamie warns Emmett to be extra careful around white people.
-At a train station, the Tills meet with Mamie's uncle, Mose "Preacher" Wright, and his cousin Wheeler Parker.
+In August 1955, 14-year-old Emmett Till lived with his mother, Mamie, at 6427 South Saint Lawrence Avenue in Chicago, Illinois.
+Before Emmett leaves to visit relatives in Money, Mississippi, Mamie warns him to be extra careful around white people.
+At a train station, the Tills meet with Mamie's uncle, Moses "Preacher" Wright, and Emmett's cousin, Wheeler Parker.
 After picking cotton on a sharecropper plantation, Emmett and his cousins purchase candy at the Bryant's Grocery and Meat Market.
 At the cash register, Emmett tells Carolyn Bryant that she looks like a movie star before showing her a photograph of a white girl in his wallet.
-Carolyn follows Emmett outside of the store, to which he whistles at her.
-Disgusted, Carolyn retrieves a pistol from her vehicle as Till and his relatives flee from the store.
+Carolyn follows Emmett outside of the store, where he whistles at her.
+Disgusted, Carolyn retrieves a revolver from her vehicle as Till and his relatives flee from the store.

-In the early hours of August 28, Carolyn's husband Roy and his half-brother John William "J. W." Milam arrive at Wright's house and force themselves inside.
-They locate Till inside of the bedrooms and force him to put on his clothes before kidnapping him.
-Till's great-aunt offers the men money, but Milam refuses.
-Before leaving, Milam holds Wright at gunpoint.
-Inside one of the other vehicles, Carolyn identifies Till and the Bryants drive off.
-Emmett is then savagely beaten, shot dead, and thrown into the Tallahatchie River.
+In the early hours of August 28, Carolyn's husband, Roy, and his half-brother, John William "J. W." Milam, arrive at the Wrights' house and force themselves inside.
+They locate Emmett inside one of the bedrooms and force him to put on his clothes before kidnapping him.
+Emmett's great-aunt Elizabeth offers the men money, but Milam refuses.
+Before leaving, Milam holds Wright hostage with a gun.
+Inside one of the other vehicles, Carolyn identifies Till and the Bryants drive off into the night.
+Emmett is then severely beaten, shot dead, and dumped into the Tallahatchie River.

-Back in Chicago, Mamie is informed of her son's kidnapping.
-Her cousin Rayfield Mooty arranges her to meet with William Huff, the counsel for the NAACP chapter in Chicago.
+Back in Chicago, Mamie is informed of Emmett's kidnapping.
+Her cousin, Rayfield Mooty, arranges her to meet with William Huff, the counsel for the NAACP chapter in Chicago.
 At his office, Huff inquires about Mamie's past marriages as her personal history will be questioned.
 Meanwhile, the police locate Till's corpse along the river.
 Upon hearing the news, Mamie collapses in shock.
-Despite Mooty's reservations, Mamie asks for her son's body to be transferred back to Chicago.
-Shortly after, Emmett's coffin arrives on train, to which Mamie cries in pain.
-After seeing her son's mutilated corpse on an autopsy table, Mamie has her son's coffin be left open to demonstrate what had been done to him.
-Emmett's killing and funeral garners national headlines across the United States.
+Despite Mooty's reservations, Mamie asks for Emmett's body to be transferred back to Chicago.
+Shortly after, his coffin arrives on train, and Mamie cries in anguish upon seeing it.
+After seeing Emmett's mutilated corpse on an autopsy table, Mamie has an open casket funeral for Emmett to reveal what had been done to him.
+Emmett's killing and funeral garner national headlines across America.